CharlesIro1125/DataWarehouse/README.md

 found in the ETL_Postgres project repository.

-The ETL_Redshift_Warehouse project [redshift warehouse]().
-Contains a redshift cluster launched using infrastructure as code with an IAM permission to read data from an S3 bucket,then load the data on a staging area in redshift and perform an analytical model development.
+## The ETL_Redshift_Warehouse project [redshift warehouse](https://github.com/CharlesIro1125/DataWarehouse/tree/master/ETL_Redshift_Warehouse).
+This project contains a redshift cluster launched using infrastructure as code with an IAM permission to read data from an S3 bucket,then load the data on a staging area in redshift and perform an analytical model development.
 All scripts required to launch the cluster using infrastructure as code and perform the analytical processses can be found in the ETL_Redshift_Warehouse repository.

 The ETL_Spark_Datalake project [spark datalake]().
 Contains a spark cluster that reads-in data